jsimplicio/jsimplicio.github.io/_posts/2019-9-9-calendar-notes.md

 Social media managers need tools that make them work faster and smarter.
 Notes on the calendar helps people organize and manage their social media calendar.
 Sprout's Notes feel like a pleasant real note taking experience on a calendar.

 ## Why Notes?
-Adding notes to a calendar is so obvious that it was a highly requested feature by our users.
-The purpose of Notes is to help social media managers organize their social media calendar and work efficiently.
+Adding notes to a calendar was a highly requested feature by our users, as you can image.
+Notes help social media managers organize their calendar content and work efficiently.

 ## The mobile experience